Boat Trip on the Panama Canal

 35.66 x 8.69 metres – capacity for 434 people.
 It was built in Booth Bay Harbor, Maine, USA by Eastern Shipbuilding Corp.
 Cruises are offered by Canal and Bay Tours.

 36.3 x 7.6 metres – designed specifically for day tours and cruises.
 It is a Norwegian built cruiser with capacity for 300 passengers.
 Cruises offered through Panama Marine Adventures.

 This vessel has a very colourful history and has completed more Canal transits than any other non-ACP vessel.
-The 94-tonne, 96-metre long Islamorada began sailing in March 1912 under the name “Santana,” after construction in a New England shipyard.
+The 94-tonne, 96-foot long Islamorada began sailing in March 1912 under the name “Santana,” after construction in a New England shipyard.

 One of her more infamous owners was Al Capone who spared no expense fitting out the vessel.
 She was used as a ‘rum runner’ transporting rum and whiskey from Cuba and the Dominican Republic to the Florida Keys during the Prohibition era.
 Following Capone’s incarceration in Alcatraz the vessel was requisitioned for use in World War II by the US Navy.

 She arrived in Panama in the 1960s to serve as a floating hotel for sport fishing and was later acquired by present owners Canal and Bay Tours, which run Canal cruises three or four times a week.

 Gamboa Rainforest Resort is worth a visit anytime as they offer many excursions and activities, including boat trips out onto Lake Gatun, and the bar and restaurant are a wonderful place to relax and enjoy the Chagres River views.

 The Melia Panama Canal Hotel used to be part of the infamous School of the Americas, and is right on the shores of Lake Gatun, just a short drive from Colon City.
 From here you can get out on the lake in a kayak or tour boat.